Doppler Pulse Amplification: Concept

 \section{Concept}

-\pati{Announcement \\}{} Although based on a fundamentally different mechanism, DoPA shares the principle of temporal compansion (expansion and compression) with CPA.
+\pati{Announcement \\}{} Although based on a fundamentally different mechanism, DoPA shares the principle of temporal compansion with CPA.
 Therefore, it makes sense to introduce DoPA alongside CPA.
 Figure~\ref{fig:CPA_vs_DoPA} depicts the two approaches, with Fig.~\ref{fig:CPA_vs_DoPA}a and~\ref{fig:CPA_vs_DoPA}b corresponding to CPA and DoPA, respectively.

 \pati{CPA with Chirp Filters \\}{} A CPA system, shown in Fig.~\ref{fig:CPA_vs_DoPA}a, consists of three main stages~\cite{Strickland1985_CPA_PUB}.
-First, the input pulse---with peak power $P_{\text{in}}$---passes through a chirp filter characterized by a phase modulation $\varphi\left[t\right]$, whose group velocity dispersion expands and chirps the pulse~\cite{Saleh2019_BOOK}.
-This causes different frequency components to travel at different speeds, resulting in temporal stretching of the pulse.
+First, the input pulse---with peak power $P_{\text{in}}$---passes through a chirp filter characterized by a phase modulation $\varphi{\left[\omega\right]}$, whose group velocity dispersion temporally expands and chirps the pulse~\cite{Saleh2019_BOOK}.
+This causes different frequency components to experience different group delays, resulting in temporal stretching of the pulse.
 This chirping process reduces the peak power from $P_{\text{in}}$ to $P_{\text{in}}/a$, where $a > 1$ is the compansion factor while spreading its energy over a longer duration.
-Secondly, the stretched pulse is amplified by a gain amplifier, e.g., Ti:sapphire or Nd:glass, up to its saturation threshold, $P_{\text{th}}$, to mitigate nonlinear effects and prevent damage to the optical components, resulting in a peak power $P'_{\text{out}} = G_{\text{a}}P'_{\text{in}}$, where $G_{\text{a}}$ is the amplifier gain.
-Finally, a second chirp filter, with opposite dispersion characteristics, compresses the pulse back to its original duration, eliminating the chirp introduced in the first step and significantly increasing the output peak power to $P_{\text{out}} = G_{\text{a}}P_{\text{in}}$.
+Second, the stretched pulse is amplified by a gain amplifier, e.g., Ti:sapphire or Nd:glass, up to its saturation threshold, $P_{\text{th}}$, to mitigate nonlinear effects and prevent damage to the optical components, resulting in an intermediate peak power $P'_{\text{out}} = GP'_{\text{in}}$, where $G$ is the amplifier gain.
+Finally, a second chirp filter, with opposite dispersion characteristics, compresses the pulse back to its original duration, eliminating the chirp introduced in the first step and significantly increasing the output peak power to $P_{\text{out}} = aP_{\text{out}}' = GP_{\text{in}}$.